ztyyLV/web-twain-docs/indepth/deployment/server-v16.2.md

 ## Set ResourcesPath

 The global API [ `Dynamsoft.WebTwainEnv.ResourcesPath` ]({{site.info}}api/Dynamsoft_WebTwainEnv.html#resourcespath) sets a relative or absolute path that tells `DWT` where to look for the resources files at runtime.
 Its default value is `Resources` which means all these files are put in a directory called *Resources* that is in the same location as the web page on which `DWT` is running.
 This is the simplest situation possible, in most cases, it's a lot more complicated and you must make sure the correct value is set.

-### How to know ResourcesPath is wrong

-When you set `ResourcesPath` wrong, static files such as `dynamsoft.webtwain.install.js` , `dynamsoft.viewer.css` will fail to load and you see 404 errors in the browser console.

-### Using an absolute path

-In some cases, you might not be able to *calculate* the correct relative path for these files and wishes to use an absolute path instead such as "https://www.dynamsoft.com/dwt/demo/resources/".
-This is supported but keep in mind that if you want to use the new [Camera module]({{site.indepth}}features/Input.html#use-mediadevices-cameras) or run `DWT` in the [WASM mode]({{site.indepth}}features/initialize.html#wasm-mode), you must make sure the absolute path stays in the same domain to avoid cross-origin issues.